Miglas13/Notebook/README.md

 Objective

 The objective of this project is the develop of an interactive application in C that allows the management of contacts and tasks.
-The application allow the insertion and management of contacts and tasks, and also, consulting some task or contact as, for example, to know what are the tasks scheduled for a certain period of time.
+The application allows the insertion and management of contacts and tasks, and also, consulting some task or contact as, for example, to know what are the tasks scheduled for a certain period of time.

-Execute the application:
+Execution of the application:

 First, you need to compile using the command cc -o project.c project.
 Then, execute ./project.